j-ochmann/DevBook/src/content/design_patterns/structural/adapter.md

         DirectoryTreeDisplay specializes the narrow interface so that it can display directory structures made up of FileSystemEntity objects.

-    2. *Using delegate objects.* In this approach, TreeDisplay forwards requests for accessing the hierarchical structure to a delegate object.
+    b. *Using delegate objects.* In this approach, TreeDisplay forwards requests for accessing the hierarchical structure to a delegate object.
 TreeDisplay can use a different adaptation strategy by substituting a different delegate.

         For example, suppose there exists a DirectoryBrowser that uses a Tree-Display.
 DirectoryBrowser might make a good delegate for adapting TreeDisplay to the hierarchical directory structure.
 In dynamically typed languages like Smalltalk or Objective C, this approach only requires an interface for registering the delegate with the adapter.
 Then TreeDisplay simply forwards the requests to the delegate.
 NEXTSTEP [Add94] uses this approach heavily to reduce subclassing.